aseoista/redroid-go/README.md

 ## Features
 - **USB-C Connector** – Modern power and data connectivity.
 - **Optional IPS Display** – Upgrade to a vibrant IPS screen instead of the standard TFT.
-- **100% Software Compatibility** – Works with ODROID-GO software (unfortunately, only when using the TFT display, see below).
+- **High Software Compatibility** – Works with ODROID-GO software, but unfortunately some patches may be required, see below.
 - **Fully Open-Source** ❤️ – Schematics, PCB, and BOM included!

 ## Repository Contents